ajazzar/rest-back-end/README.md

 1. Go to the project root after downloading the project
 2. Run `npm install` to install dependencies
-3. Start up the front end with `npm run start`
+3. Start up the front end with `npm run start:frontend`
-4. Start up the back end with `npm run start`
+4. Start up the back end with `npm run start:backend`